3DBAG/3dbag-docs/docs/en/delivery/webservices.md

 Webservices make it possible to specify via an URL exactly which models to download from the 3D BAG.
 All major GIS software supports these services.

 From the 3D BAG we serve the [2D layers](../schema/layers.md#data-layers) and the tile set that we use for distributing the data in various formats.
+You can find the respective links in the [Downloads](https://3dbag.nl/en/download) page.

 ## WFS